Sallvainian/NGSS-MCP/README.md

     "name": "Patterns can be used to identify cause and effect relationships.", "description": "Crosscutting Concepts..."
   },
-  "driving_questions": ["What do we know about structure and properties of matter?"], "keywords": ["develop", "model", "describe", "atomic", "composition", "molecules"], "lesson_scope": {
+  "keywords": ["develop", "model", "describe", "atomic", "composition", "molecules"], "lesson_scope": {
     "key_concepts": [...],